rlevchenko/psql-backup-agent/README.md

 - Creates arrays for each connection parameter (hostnames -> array1 and so on)
 - Verifies if the backup can be done by executing a dry run for each db
 - If the dry run is ok, produces backup archive and compresses it with gzip
 - Cleans up the storage folder.
-Files older than 30 days are deleted
+Backup archives older than 30 days are deleted
 - Redirects all cron job statuses to stdout
 - Keeps backup files under ./psql/backups/{hostname}/{dbname}/ on your host
 - Default schedule: twice a day, at 8:30 and 20:30 UTC